Staff and Fellows

 Prior to joining the Center, Molly was an Associate at the Center for Natural Resources and Environmental Policy at the University of Montana.
 Molly earned an MS in Geography and a certificate in Natural Resource Conservation at the University of Montana in 2012.

-Sarah Bates is the Deputy Director for the Northern Rockies, Prairies and Pacific Region of the National Wildlife Federation, in Missoula, MT.
+Sarah Bates is the Deputy Director for the Northern Rockies, Prairies and Pacific Region and Senior Director, Western Water with the National Wildlife Federation, in Missoula, MT.
 She holds a J.D. from the University of Colorado School of Law (1988) and a B.S. in Wildlife Biology and Political Science from Colorado State University (1984).
 She is a member (inactive status) of the State Bars of California and Montana.

 Ms. Bates has written and spoken extensively on natural resources policy and law, with an emphasis on western water resources and public resource governance institutions.
-She is a co-author of Water Resource Management: A Casebook on Law and Public Policy (7th ed.), with Dan Tarlock, David Getches, Jim Corbridge, and Reed Benson, and she co-edited The Evolution of Natural Resources Law and Policy (American Bar Association, 2010) with Larry MacDonnell.
+She is a co-author of Water Resource Management: A Casebook on Law and Public Policy (7th ed., 2014), with Dan Tarlock, David Getches, Jim Corbridge, and Reed Benson, and a co-editor of Across the Great Divide: Explorations in Collaborative Conservation and the American West (2000), with Philip Brick and Donald Snow.

-Ms. Bates has been a member of the governing board the Clark Fork Coalition since 2005, which she chaired from 2012-16.
+Ms. Bates was a member of the governing board the Clark Fork Coalition from 2005-18, and served as president from 2012-16.
 She served on the advisory board of the Ruckelshaus Institute of Environment and Natural Resources at the University of Wyoming from 2001-09, and has participated in the Carpe Diem West network on climate change and western water since its founding in 2007.

 Jim Burchfield served as the Dean of the College of Forestry and Conservation at the University of Montana from 2008-2015.
 He joined the College faculty in 1996 as Director of the Bolle Center for People and Forests and served as Associate Dean from 2003-2008.
 Originally from Michigan, he began his conservation career as a Peace Corps Volunteer in Guatemala from 1973-1977, and then joined the Forest Service as a field forester, working in Michigan, Ohio, Oregon, and Washington.
 He completed his doctoral degree at the University of Michigan in 1991, examining the role of small landowner organizations in promoting forest management.
 He spent three years in Washington D.C. with the Forest Service as a policy analyst in its International Programs Office, before returning to the west to conduct research in Walla Walla, Washington on sustaining natural resource-based rural communities.
 As Dean of the College of Forestry and Conservation, Jim focuses on creating applied, field-based learning experiences for students in Montana and throughout the world.
 Jim has two grown children and lives in Missoula with his wife Melissa.

-Charles Curtin works at the nexus of science and policy, with a long-term interest in environmental change, large-scale socio-ecological experiments, and conservation design.
+Charles Curtin is Executive Director of the Blackfoot Challenge in Ovando, Montana, where he focuses on on-the-ground community-based solutions to sustaining large landscapes.
+Curtin's work has long spanned the nexus of science and policy, with a long-term interest in environmental change, large-scale socio-ecological experiments, and conservation design.
 Though working in a diversity of arenas, the bulk of his work has focused on community-based conservation and restoration of rangeland ecosystems where he helped designed a number of the largest place-based collaborative research programs on the continent, including the million-acre Malpai Borderlands conservation area and cross-site studies spanning the Intermountain West.
 He has also worked with fisheries policy and co-management through development of the 750,000 square mile Downeast Initiative in the Western Atlantic and anadromous fish restorations on the coast of Maine.
 He has helped established academic programs in governance and policy design at MIT and Antioch University with a focus on collaborative approaches to climate change adaptation and mitigation.
 Curtin has worked internationally coordinating large landscape collaborative conservation projects in the Mexico, East Africa, and the Middle East.
+He is the author of more than 80 papers and a number of books and monographs including The Science of Open Spaces (Island Press - 2015) and Complex Ecology (Cambridge University Press - 2018).
+Current scholarship focuses on designing governance structures to sustain place-based collaboratives.

 Dr. Delli Priscoli is senior advisor USACE at the Institute for Water Resources.
 For 30 years he has designed and run social assessment, public participation and conflict resolution research and training programs.
 Dr Delli Priscoli is a skilled mediator and facilitator and works throughout the world.
 He serves on the Board of Governors and the Bureau of the World Water Council, the Inter-American Water Resources Network and works with, and has helped found several other world associations such as the International Association for Pubic Participation, the World Water Council and the Global Water Partnership.
 Dr. Delli Priscoli has been advisor to the World Bank on water policy and to all of the UN water related agencies on water policy issues.
 Dr. Delli Priscoli works closely with many of the Water Ministers throughout the world.
 He was an original member of the U.S. delegation to the middle east Peace talks on water.
 He has advised all the US major commands, US Department of State and most of the US intelligence agencies on water and security.
 Dr. Delli Priscoli co-chaired the DG of UNESCO’s world commission on Water and Freshwater Ethics.
 He is author of many articles and books including Water and Civilization and a new volume from Cambridge U Press, Transforming Water Conflicts.
 He is on science advisory committee of Oxford University water and security as well as the Tufts/Fletcher School water program.
 Dr Delli Priscoli is a commentator on media shows and is the Editor in Chief of the peer reviewed journal Water Policy.
 He has played pivotal roles and facilitated many of the dialogs among senior diplomats and NGOs in each of the 5 World water forums and in most of the critical key water resources policy meetings over the last 15 years.
 He was on the international steering committee and the political committee for theWWF5 in Istanbul.
 Dr. Delli Priscoli has facilitated many US national water policy dialogs.
 The American Water Resources Association awarded him the Icko Iben award for achievement in cross disciplinary communications in water.
 He holds degrees in economics and political science and post doctoral studies in theological studies from Tufts and Georgetown Universities.